-Early Release is for seniors who have a study hall 7th period.
-Students with this privilege will end their day at the end of 6th period.
+Early Release is for students who have a study hall 8th period.
+Students with this privilege will end their day at the end of 7th period.
 Early release students must leave within 10 minutes of their last class.
 Failure to do so may result in loss of Late Entry/Early Release privileges.
-Seniors who are granted Early Release must leave school property immediately after signing out and may not return to school property prior to 2:55 pm.
+Students who are granted Early Release must leave school property immediately after signing out and may not return to school property prior to 3:30 pm.

-A student will not be granted both Late Entry and Early Release.
-Seniors are not entitled to this option.
-Schedule changes will not be made to facilitate Late Entry or Early Release.
 Bellbrook-Sugarcreek Schools will not provide transportation for students granted Late Entry/Early Release.
 Students with Late Entry/Early Release are required to sign in and/or sign out at the main office each day.